kestennoam/SurpriseProject/README.md

 get-install python3 //linux
 ```

-Make sure pip3 is installed (only 3 version works yet)
+Note: Make sure pip3 is installed (if you have another version change make everything with pythonX and pipX (X is the version))

 Installing Python packages-